b-hexsoul/b-hexsoul/README.md

 ### About me 🙋‍♂️
 <div>
   <p>Full stack software engineer with a diverse professional background.
 Previous experience as a finance analyst working cross-functionally in teams and across business units to help drive business goals.
 Experience managing multiple projects with deadlines.
 Previously a registered nurse using communication skills to develop trust and work through conflict with colleagues and familes.
-I am now building things @ Archbright</p>
 </div>

 ### What keeps me busy 😄
 <div>

-  <p>Currently a software engineer @Archbright.</p>

   <p>Brushing up on my 💻 Algorithms and Data Structures with Python</p>